rabbitmq/rabbitmq-java-client/README.md

 version 2 ("GPL") and the Apache License version 2 ("ASL").

 This means that the user can consider the library to be licensed under **any of the licenses from the list** above.
-For example, the user may choose the Apache Public License 2.0 and include this client into a commercial product.
-Codebases that are licensed under the GPLv2 may choose GPLv2, and so on.
+For example, you may choose the Apache Public License 2.0 and include this client into a commercial product.
+Projects that are licensed under the GPLv2 may choose GPLv2, and so on.